runjuu/html-inline-css-webpack-plugin/README.md

 Add internal style sheet `before`/`after` the `target`
 #### removeTarget(optional)
 if `true`, it will remove the `target` from the output HTML
+> Please note that HTML comment is removed by default by the `html-webpack-plugin` in production mode. [#16](https://github.com/Runjuu/html-inline-css-webpack-plugin/issues/16#issuecomment-527884514)
 ##### example
 ```html
 <head>